Solid-State Dewetting of Polycrystalline Thin Films: a Phase Field Approach: Abstract

 \section{Abstract}

-Solid-state dewetting (SSD) is the process by which thin solid films break up and retract on a substrate, resulting in the formation of nanostructures and islands.
-While SSD in single-crystalline films is generally understood as a surface-energy-driven process mediated by surface diffusion, polycrystalline films feature additional complexity due to the presence of grain boundaries.
-Theoretical investigations and simulation frameworks have mainly focused on single-crystalline SSD.
-In this work, we present and apply a multi-phase-field framework that captures key mechanisms in polycrystalline thin films with multiple grains and grain boundaries in three dimensions.
-By considering isotropic surface and interface energy and curvature-driven grain boundary motion, we demonstrate how the framework reproduces the key phenomenology of SSD while being consistent with predictions based on energetic arguments.
-We also introduce refined analytical criteria for the onset of dewetting, confirmed by numerical simulations.
-Key evidence is given concerning the onset of dewetting at grain-boundary triple junctions.
-Moreover, we showcase SSD of polycrystalline patches.
-This work paves the way for in-depth investigations of the morphological evolution of polycrystalline thin films.
+Solid-state dewetting is the process by which thin solid films break up and retract on a substrate, forming nanostructures.
+While dewetting of single-crystalline films is understood as a surface-energy-driven process mediated by surface diffusion, polycrystalline films exhibit additional complexity due to the presence of grain boundaries.
+Most theoretical and computational studies have focused on single-crystalline dewetting.
+Here, we present the application of the grandpotential multi-phase-field model to the dewetting of thin polycrystalline films in three dimensions, reproducing the key phenomenology of this process.
+By considering isotropic interface/surface energy, we illustrate its consistency with predictions based on energetic arguments and the morphological evolution towards equilibrium.
+We also provide novel analytical criteria for the onset of three-dimensional dewetting, serving as fundamental theoretical benchmarks, and highlight the critical role of triple junctions.
+Moreover, we unveil the dewetting behavior of polycrystalline patches, extending the scenarios of their single-crystalline counterparts.